Route Tables

 1. Repeat for HG VPC

-• Select the route table associated with HG VPC
+• Select the public route table associated with HG VPC

 Add Route for HG VPC